Standing Up for Longshoremen Nationwide. Offices in Texas & Louisiana.

 Arnold & Itkin's maritime attorneys are leaders in the field.
 We've recovered billions for our clients and hold record-setting verdicts and settlements for maritime employees.

 The LHWCA does not grant automatic compensation, but we can help.
-If you have any questions about the LHWCA or need help after an accident, call Arnold & Itkin today.
+If you have any questions about the LHWCA or need help after any type of maritime accident, call Arnold & Itkin today.
+Our longshoremen attorneys can provide the guidance you need to navigate complex maritime laws effectively.

-Call (888) 493-1629 to talk to our attorneys about the LHWCA and your potential claim.
+Call (888) 493-1629 to talk to our longshore injury attorneys about the LHWCA and your potential claim.
 We're here to help you secure the best future by fighting for the best results.